ray-project/ray/doc/source/serve/configure-serve-deployment.md

 - `health_check_timeout_s` - Duration in seconds, that replicas wait for a health check method to return before considering it as failed.
 Defaults to 30s.
 - `graceful_shutdown_wait_loop_s` - Duration that replicas wait until there is no more work to be done before shutting down.
 Defaults to 2s.
 - `graceful_shutdown_timeout_s` - Duration to wait for a replica to gracefully shut down before being forcefully killed.
 Defaults to 20s.

-- `is_driver_deployment` - [EXPERIMENTAL] when set, exactly one replica of this deployment runs on every node (like a daemon set).
+## How to configure a deployment

-There are 3 ways of specifying parameters:
+There are 3 ways to specify the parameters mentioned above.
+Two ways are through your application code, and the third way is through the Serve Config file that is recommended for production.

   - In the `@serve.deployment` decorator -